BOOKME.COM

 My Contribution

-Conducted competitive benchmarking by analysing major hotel booking platforms to identify usability gaps and industry conventions.
+Benchmarking: Conducted competitive analysis of major booking platforms to identify industry standards and usability gaps.

-Observed real user behaviour through structured note-taking during usability sessions to capture pain points and decision patterns.
+User Research: Observed real user behaviour through structured note-taking in usability sessions to capture pain points.

-Synthesised research insights using affinity diagramming and customer journey mapping to define design priorities.
+Information Architecture: Synthesised research insights into affinity diagrams and journey maps to define design priorities.

-Designed user flows, interaction patterns, and wireframes to support a clearer booking journey.
+Iterative Design: Designed user flows, interaction patterns, and wireframes to support a cleaner, faster booking journey.

 Problem